People Tell Their "But It's What You Wanted" Revenge Story

 I was already angry with her that day, as it had come around to us earlier in the week that she had been telling people that my dad should just leave my mom because of her decline in health.

-So I felt my blood boil as I watched her silently survey the entire room with a look of disgust.
+So I felt my b***d boil as I watched her silently survey the entire room with a look of disgust.
 She didn’t speak for around a minute, just stood there staring at everything.
 Finally, she pulled her head back and looked at me.

 In the most condescending and disgustingly sweet voice she could muster, she said, “OP, how about you clean this porch today?”

+Now, I admit, the back porch was always the messiest room in the house.
 The far side of the room was cluttered with boxes that we didn’t have proper storage space for, we would temporarily put trash bags by the door, and there was always quite a bit of dirt that constantly got tracked in from the garden several times a day.
 This particular day, we hadn’t cleaned up the porch for about a couple of weeks, so it was worse than usual.

+Even still, I did NOT want her sticking her nose in our business and bossing me around in my own home, especially since I was helping take care of my mom too.
 I had a lot on my plate.
 It was on a Saturday, and I just wanted to relax, and cleaning would have been the farthest thing from relaxation.
 I was stressed out and I wanted a day to just be a kid.

 I tried to smile and said, “Oh don’t worry, Aunt Rosie, I’ll clean this up tomorrow.”
 It wasn’t a lie; I had already planned to clean the porch the next day, but I desperately wanted some time to myself to unwind before tackling the mess.

-“Oh, but wouldn’t your dad feel so nice coming home tonight and seeing how clean it will be?
 Having to help your mama takes quite a toll on him with the amount of work he already does.
 It’s not easy on him having a crippled wife… So it’s YOUR responsibility now to do most of the cleaning, right?”
 She attempted to sound solemn as she spoke like that about my mother too.

-She knew how sensitive of a subject my mom’s condition was, and she knew how badly I wished to make my dad happier with everything he had been taking on.
 And knowing that she had been telling everyone that my dad was “suffering” having to deal with my mom and that he should leave her, it was difficult to hold my temper and force myself to be polite.

 I somehow managed to calmly say, “No, it’s not easy on any of us, as you so well know.”
 With the way I said this, I made it clear to her that I knew what she’d been saying behind our backs.